-- (11) In summary, our main technical concerns are: - a.
-We agree with EFRAG's draft comments that requiring the tax basis of an asset to be determined on the basis that the asset is sold or on the basis that the liability is settled might not be the correct approach from a conceptual point of view.
+- (11) We appreciate the inclusion of EFRAG's overall conclusion after each discussion of the issues in response to some of the questions.
+This makes the letter easier to read and we encourage EFRAG to continue with this approach in its future (draft) comment letters.
+However, we believe that such a conclusions section should be consistently applied throughout the letter.
+We also would prefer it if each response could clearly indicate whether EFRAG agrees or disagrees, which is currently the case for certain questions but not for others. - (12) In summary, our main technical concerns are: - a.
+We agree with EFRAG that requiring the tax basis of an asset to be determined on the basis that the asset is sold or on the basis that the liability is settled might not be the correct approach from a conceptual point of view.
 Hence, these proposals will not always result in a faithful reflection of the reporting entity's deferred tax situation. - b.
-We agree with EFRAG's draft comments that in general it would be preferable to eliminate the initial recognition exception in IAS 12 since it will result in a more principles-based standard.
+We agree with EFRAG that in general it would be preferable to eliminate the initial recognition exception in IAS 12 since it will result in a more principles-based standard.
 At the same time we believe that the current proposals are not a clear improvement on IAS 12. - c.
 We agree with EFRAG's overall conclusion that the existing exceptions to the temporary difference approach for some investments in subsidiaries branches, associates and joint ventures in IAS 12 should be retained and hence we do not support the proposals to remove the existing exception for temporary differences related to domestic subsidiaries.
-We agree with EFRAG's draft comments that there should not be a distinction between domestic and foreign entities. - d.
-Like EFRAG in its draft comments, we do not support the proposals regarding the tax allocation requirements, whether it is adopting the requirements in SFAS 109 on the allocation of tax to components of comprehensive income and equity or an approach based on the IAS 12 requirements with some amendments.
+We agree with EFRAG that there should not be a distinction between domestic and foreign entities. - d.
+Like EFRAG, we do not support the proposals regarding the tax allocation requirements, whether it is adopting the requirements in SFAS 109 on the allocation of tax to components of comprehensive income and equity or an approach based on the IAS 12 requirements with some amendments.
 In our view, the proposals regarding the tax allocation requirements do not appear to represent an improvement to IAS 12 since they add undue complexity.
 We favour a more principles-based approach if the standard were to be amended. - e.
-Regarding the proposals for recognising and measuring tax assets we support EFRAG's call for a more principles-based approach. - (12) On balance, we are concerned about continuing developing the income tax standard on the basis of this ED.
-We suggest postponing the project to a future date at which time a more fundamental rethinking of accounting for income tax can be carried out rather than developing short-term solutions to improve IAS 12 for the following reasons: - As indicated above we are sceptical about achieving convergence in particular now that the FASB has deferred its decision on eliminating differences in the accounting for tax; - b.
+Regarding the proposals for recognising and measuring tax assets we support EFRAG's call for a more principles-based approach. - (13) On balance, we are concerned about continuing developing the income tax standard on the basis of this ED.
+We suggest postponing the project to a future date at which time a more fundamental rethinking of accounting for income tax can be carried out rather than developing short-term solutions to improve IAS 12 for the following reasons: - a.
+As indicated above we are sceptical about achieving convergence in particular now that the FASB has deferred its decision on eliminating differences in the accounting for tax;

+- b.
 We question whether the project is a priority given the other more urgent projects on the agenda of the IASB; - c.
 We have serious concerns with the contents of the ED.